royroyzhong/Simp.Com/README.md

 # Project

 ### Project Description
 We designed a business startup framework which supports various role-based activity through our interactive dashboard UI for small business and their corresponding targeted customers.
-Seller activity spans from designing presentation page to tracking order status where logged-in user can browse page, add/delete item to/from carts/wishlist, receive email notification for restocking of wanted item and guests are limited to only browsing.
+Seller activity spans from designing presentation page to tracking order status where logged-in user can browse page, add/delete item to/from carts/wishlist, receive email notification for restocking of wanted item, adn guests are limited to only browsing.

 User login information including address and encrypted password will be saved as JSON into our database along with product and cart information where as uploaded product picture will be stores as schemas with Mongoose/ GridFS.
 Most data will support editing, retrieving features while email are used for authentication and registration.
 Additional functionalities may include monthly data visualization of sales, live chat or recommendation.